NikNikovsky/login-screen-logan/README.md

 ## Live Demo

-This login screen is automatically deployed to GitHub Pages.
+This login screen is automatically deployed to GitHub Pages, it might take a few minutes to show up after comitting, please be patient.
 Visit the live demo at:
 `https://niknikovsky.github.io/login-screen-logan/`

 ## Features

 - Clean, modern login interface
-- Adobe XD-inspired gradient background
 - Responsive design that works on all devices
 - Username and password input fields
 - "Forgot Password" link